Delivery to relay point for Belgium, Italy, Spain, Luxembourg, the Netherlands, Portugal and Poland

-Le processus d’impression au blockprint : un savoir-faire artisanal millénaire
+Le processus d’impression au blockprint

-Le processus d’impression au blockprint : un savoir-faire artisanal millénaire
+Le processus d’impression au blockprint

-Next comes the drawing on the wood and then the engraving, a very technical step carried out by an expert craftsman: this meticulous work can take days, even weeks, depending on the complexity of the design.
+Next comes the drawing on the wood and then the engraving, a highly technical step carried out by an expert craftsman: this meticulous work can take days, even weeks, depending on the complexity of the design.
 Some blocks may have several levels of engraving to create relief effects and deeper details.

-- Outline block ("Rekha")
+- Contour block ("Rekha")

 This block is used to print the outlines of the design.
 It is often engraved with fine, detailed lines, as it is responsible for defining the main shapes of the design.
-It is usually the first block used in a multi-color print.
+This is usually the first block used in a multi-color print.

 - Filling block ("Gad")